Mota Lava: Name and language

 In early 19th-century texts and maps, Mota Lava was called Saddle Island, after the distinctive saddle-shaped profile it presents when seen from a boat offshore.

 The inhabitants of Mota Lava call the island Mwotlap, locally spelled M̄otlap ([ŋ͡mʷɔtˈlap]).

 The language spoken by the inhabitants of Motalava is also called Mwotlap.
 It is the most widely spoken language in the Banks Islands, with about 2,100 speakers.
 The recently extinct Volow language also used to be spoken on Mota Lava.

 An early attempt to transcribe the native name, both for the island and the language, yielded a form Motlav.

-The name Mota Lava [ŋ͡mʷota laβa] (or Motalava) caught on after it started being used by 19th-century missionaries to the island.
+The name M̄ota Lava [ŋ͡mʷota laβa] (or in simple spelling, Motalava) caught on after it started being used by 19th-century missionaries to the island.
 They borrowed that name from the language spoken on neighbouring Mota.
-Both the Mota and Mwotlap names of the island descend from a protoform *Mʷota lava in Proto-Torres-Banks, literally "large Mota".
+Both the Mota and Mwotlap names of the island descend from a protoform *mʷota laβa in Proto-Torres-Banks, literally "large Mota".
 A process of vowel deletion, regular in Mwotlap, explains how *[mʷotaˈlaβa] was shortened to [ŋ͡mʷɔtˈlap].